 Full Form of FIPB

 The Full Form of FIPB is the Foreign Investment Promotion Board.
-It is a government of India agency that exists to control and co-ordinate foreign direct investment (FDI) which doesn’t come under the automatic route.
-FIPB was a body under the Department of Economic Affairs, Ministry of Finance till it ceased to exist from 24th May 2017.
+India’s government agency exists to control and co-ordinate foreign direct investment (FDI), which doesn’t come under the automatic route.
+FIPB was a body under the Department of Economic Affairs, Ministry of Finance, till it ceased to exist from 24th May 2017.

-To speed up the inflow of funds and also to increase the transparency in the system through FDI the FIPB was abolished by then Finance minister Arun Jaitley in the year 2017.
+To speed up the inflow of funds and increase transparency in the system through FDI, the FIPB was abolished by then Finance minister Arun Jaitley in the year 2017.
 Currently, FIFP (Foreign Investment Facilitation Portal) has replaced the roles and responsibilities of FIPB.
-The board was dissolved followed by Jaitley’s budget in the year 2017.
+The board was dissolved, followed by Jaitley’s budget in the year 2017.
 The government claimed to be taking out a layer which required government approval and could be delaying the process of raising FDI.

-- FIPB acts as the delegator for the government in controlling the inflow of the FDI into the sector inside the country.
+- FIPB acts as the delegator for the government to control the inflow of the FDI into the country’s sector.